 Be sure that all your parentheses match!
 This looks like a mess, but you now know how it all works, right?
-You've simply said - in SOLVE language - this:
+You've simply said - in SOLVE language - a statement that goes like this:

-"Reimbursement is equal to twenty-one cents times (the sum of the differences of each pair of corresponding END and START odometer readings as they appear in the two lists named such)."
+"Reimbursement is equal to twenty-one cents times the sum of the differences of each pair of corresponding END and START odometer readings as they appear in the two lists named such."